Workshop of Ideas in Neuroscience

 Paris, June 3 – 5th 2026

-We are happy to announce the first workshop in our new series: Back to basics!
+We are happy to announce the first workshop in our new series: Back to Basics!

 • Can we clearly define a biological neuron?